RGVas/lga-parking-scraper/README.md

 ```
 ## How it Works
 ### Steps
+1. A cloud function is created to run code
-1. A job is created via Google Cloud Scheduler to call the cloud function every 30 minutes
+2. A cloud scheduler job is created to call the cloud function every 30 minutes
-2. The cloud function then scrapes lot data from LGA website and imports it into BigQuery
+3. The cloud function then scrapes lot data from LGA website and imports it into BigQuery
-3. The BigQuery dataset is then loaded into Data Studio for data visualization - graphs are updated every 15 minutes
+4. The BigQuery dataset is loaded into Data Studio for data visualization - graphs are updated every 15 minutes

 ### Google Cloud Function
 Source code is added to a cloud function.
 A service account is then added as a cloud function admin so that Cloud Scheduler can call the cloud function.